 3. Mapping events correctly

-Unfortunately, Marketo doesn’t “automagically” detect event properties that are passed to its platform.
-Each property needs to be created as a custom field and mapped in Segment.
+Unfortunately, Marketo doesn’t “automagically” detect events or event properties that are passed to its platform.
+Each event and property needs to be created as a custom field and mapped in Segment.

-To do this, log into Segment, go to Sources and select your source, go to the Debugger and click on the event in question.
+To do this, log in to Segment, go to Sources and select your source, then go to the Debugger and click on the event in question.

 Let’s go over an example of how this works.
-We’ll assume that we’re running a Vacation Rental website and a typical event we record is when someone creates an account.
+We’ll assume that we’re running a vacation rental website.
+A typical event we would record is when someone creates an account.

-The image below shows an event name, “rental inquiry – created account”, and the respective property, “tracking_status” in Segment.
+The image below is what you see if you click on the event “rental inquiry – created account,” and the respective property, “tracking_status,” in Segment.

-Finally, you’ll also want to ensure you’ve set Marketo to have the same Primary Key as what you have set in Segment.
+You’ll also want to ensure you’ve set Marketo to have the same primary key you have set in Segment.

-Copy the API Name value and paste it into the Marketo Custom Activity ID in Segment (under Destinations).
+Copy the API Name value and paste it into the Marketing Field Name in Segment (under Destinations).
+Copy the ID from the Marketo Custom Activity and paste it in Segment.

-You also want to be sure that the syntax of any properties being passed to Segment is an exact match as the custom fields you’ve set up in Marketo.
+Fill in each field to finish setting up traits from Segment identify calls by clicking on Add Another Segment/Trait and following the steps outlined above.
+You want to be sure that the syntax of any properties being passed to Segment is an exact match to the custom fields you’ve set up in Marketo.

 If you’d like to delve deeper into the requirements for integrating Marketo and Segment, you can read the documentation provided by Segment.